Decycle/workout/README.md

 1. Navigate to the frontend folder in your terminal or command prompt.
 2. Run the following command: `npm install`.
 This will install all the required dependencies for the frontend.
-3. Once that is completed, run the command `npm build` to build the application.
+3. Once that is completed, run the command `npm run build` to build the application.

 ### Backend